 At Heathfield, the progress and attainment of disadvantage pupils has always been a priority.
 In the 2018-2019 academic year, we were very successful in 'closing the gap' between pupils that were in receipt of pupil premium and those who were not.
 In our end of KS2 SATs results in reading and writing there was less than a 5% gap between our pupil premium pupils and our pupils who were not in receipt of pupil premium.
 In maths, 96% of pupil premium pupils and 94% of pupils who were not eligible for pupil premium achieved the expected standard.
 We were again successful in 'closing the gap' in our post pandemic 2022-2023 KS2 SATs results, when in writing 81% of pupil premium pupils and 78% of pupils who were not in receipt of pupil premium achieved the expected standard.
-In maths in the same academic year, there was only a 5% gap between our pupil premium pupils and our pupils who were not in receipt of pupil premium achieved age related expectations.
+In maths in the same academic year, there was only a 5% gap between our pupil premium pupils and our pupils who were not in receipt of pupil premium that achieved age related expectations.
+As well as this, in 2022-2023 our average point score for disadvantage pupils for the Year 4 Multiplication Times table Check (MTC) was 19.4 that was 1.1 points above the national average point score for disadvantage pupils, which was 18.3.
+Once again in 2023-2024, we were successful in 'closing the gap' in our end of KS2 results with their being a 5% or less attainment gap between our pupil premium pupils and all pupils in achieving the expected standard in reading, writing and maths.
+Finally, in our 2023-2024 Year 4 MTC results, the average point score for our disadvantage pupils was 24.4, which was 3.8 above the national average for all pupils of 20.6, and was 0.3 above the school's average point school for pupils not known to be disadvantage, which was 24.1.

 High-quality teaching is at the heart of our approach, with a focus on aspects of the curriculum in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap.
+As well as this, we ensure that children have access to texts, music, resources, activities and opportunities that they might not otherwise encounter.